kevinzhuang01/project_leaders_2025/_profiles/benjaminpriest.md

   problems.
 We expect the project to involve collaborating with several subject matter experts depending on the specifics of the task, which could include physicists, applied mathematicians, computer scientists, and statisticians.
+desired: Python and/or C++, high performance computing, statistics and/or graph algorithms, applied mathematics, interest in applications such as space, climate, or network analysis.
+email: priest2@llnl.gov
 ---

 ## Additional Information